Evoke Design + Build

 5. Cost: Composite decking generally falls within a mid to high price point, offering a well performing, low maintenance and long lasting product that will save money over time.
 You can expect composite decking to be more expensive than wood.

-PVC Decking
+PVC

 PVC deck boards are made from 100% synthetic materials, primarily polyvinyl chloride, a form of plastic.
 Unlike composite boards, they do not contain any organic materials.
 This makes PVC decking highly resistant to moisture, mold, mildew, and fading, even in the harshest weather conditions.